Browser and Browsing

 6. All course registration or add/drop have to be completed by the student through eLion https://elion.psu.edu/.
 If you were manually added to an ANGEL course without registration, you may end up having no grades because you are still “unregistered” on record.

 7. If you add or drop a course, changes in ANGEL’s course roster are NOT immediate but will be reflected between 24 hours after add/drop.

-8. ANGEL system performs daily maintenance from 4:00 to 6:00 a.m.
+8. ANGEL system performs maintenance on Wednesdays and Saturdays from 4:00 to 6:00 a.m.
 U.S. Eastern Time, during which time ANGEL will be unavailable.